RobiTittoto/progettoCyber/home.md

 #### Msfvenom Payload Creation

-Using Metasploit's msfvenom tool, we generated a malicious Android payload configured to establish a reverse TCP connection to our Ngrok endpoint.
+Using Metasploit's msfvenom tool, I generated a malicious Android payload configured to establish a reverse TCP connection to our Ngrok endpoint.

 **Command executed:**